fanglab/MeMoRe/docs/overview.rst

 Usage
 =====

-To run ``MeMoRe`` on your own dataset or use our testing dataset please follow: https://fanglab-tools.shinyapps.io/MeMoRe/. ``MeMoRe`` is designed to be user friendly and therefore is distributed as a `Shiny <https://shiny.rstudio.com/>`_ application through `shinyapps.io <https://www.shinyapps.io/>`_ hosting solution.
+To run ``MeMoRe`` on your own dataset or use our testing dataset please follow: https://fanglab-tools.shinyapps.io/MeMoRe/. ``MeMoRe`` is designed to be user friendly and therefore is distributed as a `Shiny <https://shiny.rstudio.com/>`_ application through `shinyapps.io <https://www.shinyapps.io/>`_ hosting solution, no installation needed.

 .. include:: tool_showcase.inc